Niagara Falls to New York City

 We made our way off the Cape Cod peninsula via US6 West and as we progressed the cloud base lifted and the sun shone a little.
 In my rear view mirror I could see the heavy black clouds we were leaving behind.

-I had managed to discover some Wal-Mart stores in New Jersey last night which will act as our back up should Liberty Harbor RV Park, the one and only campground in New York, be unable to take us.
+I had managed to discover some Wal-Mart stores in New Jersey online last night which will act as our back up should Liberty Harbor RV Park, the one and only campground for New York City, be unable to take us.

 Rosina phoned Liberty Harbor, and they could take us for at least three nights which was a huge relief to me, it is the only campground in the whole area.
 I had tried to book them via email before we left the UK but they had very limited availability at that time and so I didn’t book, I can only assume they’ve had some cancellations.

 ‘She’ in the Satnav did pretty well in navigating us very close to where we wanted to be, we were travelling down the west side of Manhattan Island, until………………… we came across the Holland Tunnel.
 Up there bold as brass were the signs telling us that Liquid Propane Gas (LPG) was a hazardous substance and could not be taken through the tunnel.
-We were flagged down by the police who explained that we would have to go all the way back and cross the George Washington Bridge, so back we went, disobeying ‘She’ who was still hell bent on turning us around and sending us through that tunnel.
-Eventually we found the George Washington Bridge and crossed the Hudson River continuing to duel with New York’s finest including their cab drivers, to eventually find ourselves, due to road works, in the left hand lane of a 6 lane traffic jam.
-Ahead of us about 400 yards was, unbelievably, the other end of the Holland Tunnel which we would never be allowed to enter nor wanted to, and about 200 yards ahead a major road junction controlled by traffic lights and the right turn we wanted for our campground.
-It was dark by now which didn’t help, to the rescue came my navigator and photographer who wound her window down and gestured/pleaded with other motorists to allow us to cross their paths to reach the 6th lane, they did, thankfully, and we got there, hung the right turn and about half a mile down the road reached the campground, part of a marina complex and just across the Hudson River from the Manhattan skyline.
-To think that in 2000 when we were last in New York I saw the traffic and vowed I would never drive a car in the city, yet here I was driving 32ft of mobile home.
+We were flagged down by the police who explained that we would have to go all the way back and cross the George Washington Bridge.
+So back we went, disobeying ‘She’ who was still hell bent on turning us around and sending us through that tunnel.
+Eventually we found the Bridge and crossed the Hudson River continuing to duel with New York’s finest including their cab drivers, to eventually find ourselves, due to road works, in the left hand lane of a 6 lane traffic jam.
+About 400 yards ahead of us was, unbelievably, the other end of the Holland Tunnel which we would never be allowed to enter nor wanted to, and about 200 yards ahead was a major road junction controlled by traffic lights with the right turn we wanted for our campground.
+It was dark by now which didn’t help.
+To the rescue came my navigator and photographer who wound her window down and gestured/pleaded with other motorists to allow us to cross their paths to reach the 6th lane, they did, thankfully, and we got there, hung the right turn and about half a mile down the road reached the campground, part of a marina complex and just across the Hudson River from the Manhattan skyline.
+To think that in 2000 when we were last in New York I saw the traffic and vowed I would never drive a car in the city, yet here I was driving a 32ft mobile home.

 Sanctuary, we parked up, plumbed in, deployed the slide-out which hadn’t been used for a while due to our constant travels and the weather, then had our evening meal, fresh cooked chicken & chips from good old Wal-Mart, washed down with lashings of wine.